safnana/Explore-Indonesia/README.md

-# Explore Nusantara - OCR Model
+# Explore Indonesia - OCR Model
 This is the Machine Learning Model API, namely the OCR Translate Model.
 This API is made using Flask.

 ## API Reference